jinwandalaohu/git_repository_01/readme.txt

-Git is a version control system.
+Git is a version control system 123.
 Git is free software for us.
 Git is a distributed version control system.